Code-Institute-Submissions/frejas_dice_game/README.md

 - Javascript and [Jquery](https://jquery.com/): Applying functions and DOM manipulation.

-- [Github](https://github.com/): Saving and deploying the site .
+- [Github](https://github.com/): Saving and deploying the site.

-- [Visual Studio](https://visualstudio.microsoft.com/): To write the program
+- [Visual Studio](https://visualstudio.microsoft.com/): To write the program.

+- Microsoft photos was used to crop this imagines and background for this project.

 ## Testing ##
  - [TESTING.MD](https://github.com/brendanoshea84/frejas_dice_game/blob/master/testing/TESTING.md) Can be observed here.